bacula-web/bacula-web/docs/source/03_get-help/faq.rst

 Why reviving Bacula-Web project ?
 ---------------------------------

-Since several years, I'm using as you this amazing open source backup tool Bacula and I was looking for a web based tool that provide me usefull informations about last night jobs.
+Since several years, I'm using as you this amazing open source backup tool Bacula and I was looking for a web based tool that provide me useful information about last night jobs.

 My first look were on WeBacula and bweb which are nice to use and features full but maybe pretty much not easy to install and configure.

 Then, I've found Bacula-Web which wasn't patched and updated since many years.

-I submited patches to Bacula developper list and after some commit, i proposed to become the official maintainer of this project.
+I submitted patches to Bacula developer list and after some commit, i proposed to become the official maintainer of this project.
 That's was on July 2010.

-I know that there's a lot of web based console for administring, monitoring and configuring bacula like
+I know that there's a lot of web based console for managing, monitoring and configuring bacula like

   * bweb
   * bat
   * Webacula

-You can find a complete list of GUI in the Bacula's web site
+You can also find a complete list of GUI in the Bacula's web site

 Because bacula-web stand to be (for both next patch and future release)

   * Really easy to install, configure and upgrade
   * Easy to use (after you've successfully installed, you just need a web browser, no GUI)
-  * Usefull (see roadmap for the next version's coming)
+  * Useful (see roadmap for the next version's coming)

-I do use Bacula-Web for personal usage several time per week and the idea was to share thoses improvments with the community
+I do use Bacula-Web for personal usage several time per week, and the idea was simply to share those improvements with the community

   * Fixes and enhancement I've created on my side
   * Added features such as a new test page